ZenBit-Tech/coffee_lovers_backend/src/docs/notifications.md

       });
 ```

-Inside emit method firstly we insert this notification to database and get from insert result id and creation date of new row in table.
+Inside emit method firstly, we insert this notification to database and get from insert result id and creation date of new row in table.
 Then we emit new event in EventEmitter with this data.
 In turn, EventEmitter triggers an event in Server-side events subscription.
-If user to whom this notification is intended for, connected to Server-side events by EventSource he will receive new event.
+If user to whom this notification is intended for is connected to Server-side events by EventSource, then he will receive new event.

 ##  Get new notifications